-Acer rubrum, commonly called Red Maple is a medium-sized, deciduous tree.
+Acer rubrum, commonly called Red Maple, is a medium-sized, deciduous tree.

 It is native to eastern North America.
 The Red Maple gets its name from the red color its leafstalks, flowers, fruit, and new growth contain throughout the year.
-The leaves are typically 2 to 5 inches long, with tooth margined lobes, that are medium to dark green and turn a bright red color in the fall.
+The leaves are typically 2 to 5 inches long, with tooth margined lobes that are medium to dark green and turn a bright red color in the fall.
 Although some turn a yellow or orange color.
-The flowers, which are deep red and in clusters, appear in later winter/early spring (March or April.)
+The flowers, deep red and in clusters, appear in later winter/early spring (March or April.)
 Its fruit and seeds are two-winged samaras

 The tree can withstand cold temperatures, but wind and ice may result in branch breaks.

 Red maple prefers moist soil with slightly acid conditions.

 However, it can tolerate a wide range of soils.
 Fall is the best time to plant red maple, and it's recommended to purchase a tree grown from its roots rather than a grafted tree.
 Once a red maple seedling is established, it is essential to keep the soil moist.
 A layer of organic material around the base of the tree can help.